dekuNukem/duckyPad/README.md

 * **USB-C**
 * Open-source

-But more crucially, duckyPad also features **previously-unseen-in-macropads** innovations such as:
+But more crucially, it also features **previously-unseen** innovations such as:

 * **OLED** screen showing what each key does
 * Sophisticated **multi-line scripting** with [duckyScript](duckyscript_info.md)